maitritan/final-project-klasifikasi-gambar/README.md

 # Final Project "Klasifikasi Gambar"
-Klasifikasi Gambar is the final project on a machine learning model I built using TensorFlow, which is capable of identifying images of a person's hand resembling the hand gestures of rock, paper, and scissors.
+Klasifikasi Gambar is the final project on a machine learning model built using TensorFlow, which can identify images of a person's hand resembling the hand gestures of rock, paper, and scissors.
 This project was organized and reviewed by Dicoding Indonesia.

 ## Project Overview
 * Dataset used: rockpaperscissors and wget command is: https://github.com/dicodingacademy/assets/releases/download/release/rockpaperscissors.zip.